 Looking back now, I realize that I started having MS symptoms in college, such as vertigo, fatigue, and depression.
 But I didn’t know it was MS at the time.
 It took paralysis of my arm and hand in 2016 to get my attention and into an MRI machine that showed lesions in my brain and spine.
 Thankfully, by the Grace of God, function has returned to my arm and hand, and I have been stable on medication since that time.

 But I never know what tomorrow brings.
 And that is where the strength comes in.
 It is terrifying having Multiple Sclerosis.
 So I lean on God for all my strength, joy, hope, and peace.
 And because of that, I THRIVE.
-The photo in this meme is me at 17 years old when I was vacationing in Pompano Beach, Florida in 1984.
+This photo is me at 17 years old when I was vacationing in Pompano Beach, Florida in 1984.
 For me it captures the determination I feel to face all the challenges in my life going forward.

 “Be yourself.
 Everyone else is already taken.”
 Oscar Wilde